andreasdk/fsf-bugtracker/README.md

 - [Bootstrap 4.3.1](https://getbootstrap.com/) Used for its responsive design framework.
 - [JQuery 3.4.1](https://jquery.com) Used for simplified DOM manipulation.
 - [Google Fonts](https://fonts.google.com/) Used to import custom fonts.
-- [FontAwesome](https://fontawesome.com/) For the icons used through the Whisk Recipes website.
+- [FontAwesome](https://fontawesome.com/) For the icons used through the Bug Tracker website.

 ### Front-End Technologies
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Used to write markup text.